BStarsAlex/brick-hill-scripts/README.md

 Additionally, if you do not have the package installed (in the parenthesis of `require('package_name')`), you must install it using the Node Package Manager (npm) to install it.

 For example, if `Discord: require('discord.js')` is required, you must take the text inside the parenthesis (without the single quotes) and put it after `npm install` on your command line, like so: `npm install discord.js`
+## Discord Interface (discordinterface.js)
+**Required Packages**:
+- `Discord: require('discord.js')`

+This script creates a bridge between a specified discord channel and your Brick Hill game's chat.
+To use the script, you will need to go to [Discord's Developer Portal](https://discord.com/developers/applications), and create an application and make it into a bot.
+After that, you will need to grab the bot's token and put it in between the quotation marks at the end of the discordinterface.js file.
+After doing so, you must enable Developer Mode in your Discord Settings, and right click the channel you would like to bridge, and click "Copy ID".
+After that, go into discordinterface.js, and put it in between the quotation marks in front of `monitorchannelID`.
+The bridge should start up with your game.
 ## Dynamic Pads (dynamicpads.js)
 **Required Packages**:
 - None